 Due to food safety regulations, workers must understand basic instructions in English.

 During the anticipated period of employment, the primary activity on this farm will be the hand harvest of apples.
 Workers may drive and operate farm machinery to plant, cultivate, spray and harvest apples.
 Removes excess growth from trees to improve fruit quality using pruning saws and clippers.
-Workers drive tractors to transport materials, supplies, or product and may also transport workers from labor camp to work-site(s).
+Workers drive tractors to transport materials, supplies, or product.
 Also, thin blossoms or immature fruit to obtain better quality fruit.
 Other harvesting fruit or other job duties, if required.

 Workers must be physically able to pick fruit, most of which is done from ladders with lower branches being picked from the ground.
 Workers place ladder firmly against or within tree in a secure position so as not to break limbs or knock off fruit and to prevent slipping or falling.
 All fruit to be handled with care to avoid causing bruising.
 Picked fruit is placed in a metal-framed, canvas-covered picking bucket with canvas straps that slip over the head and rest on the shoulders.
 The bucket when filled weighs up to 45-lbs. and is emptied into bulk boxes known as tote boxes.
 Each tote box has a capacity of twenty (20) bushels.
 Workers are required to handle ladders up to 24-feet long and weighing about 2-lbs. per foot.
 In apple harvest work, workers may be instructed to selectively pick mature fruit according to size, color, and grade standards factors.
 Workers will be directed to strip all fruit from tree at one picking or to spot pick (selective picking) according to size and color depending on crop conditions and state of maturity.
 Fruit picked as drops is never mixed with tree fruit.
 Productivity must be at least 4.8 bins per day for fresh market apples and 6.75 bins per day for processing apples.
 Each workers picked fruit will be inspected according to instructions given each day by the orchard foreman.